zar67/cgd-devlog/_posts/2021-11-30-jam-two-middle.md

 There were some bugs with the path finding function as well as some features requested from the others such as being able to select which terrain types a unit can traverse.

-On Monday, I spent some time merging everything together so that we had a working game loop where two players can connect and take their turns.
+On Monday, Liam and I spent most of the day merging everything together so that we had a working game loop where two players can connect and take their turns.

 I also added a Fog of War to the map to engage Explorer player types more.